Employee Story Strategy Template 👈

 Review plans, documents, and resources to find clear links where employee stories can help other departments and teams.
 This can boost internal support for your program.
 Below is a list of some of the most likely company documents that will give you clues.

-- Task: Inventory existing plans, surveys, KPIs, OKRs, and Scorecards from different teams and departments.
+- Action: Inventory existing plans, surveys, KPIs, OKRs, and Scorecards from different teams and departments.
 Find opportunities to align employee generated stories with company priorities.

 4. Have a plan to deliver value ASAP.